aws/aws-cli/awscli/examples/ec2/describe-instances.rst

 For sample of output, see Example 1.

-For more information, see `Describing instances in a placement group <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#describe-instance-placement>`__ in the *Amazon EC2 Users Guide*.
+For more information, see `Describing instances in a placement group <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#describe-instance-placement>`__ in the *Amazon EC2 User Guide*.

 **Example 3: To filter for instances with the specified type and Availability Zone**